Graduate Certificate in Leadership and Human Capital

 As a graduate certificate student, you will have the opportunity to learn from world-renowned faculty and accomplished classmates.
 Among your professors, you’ll find human resource experts, consultants, and respected industry leaders.
-Sitting beside you in the classroom, you’ll find fellow students that also work in finance and hail from all around the world, ready to share their own professional and academic experience.
 Engage in practical, real-world learning, designed for ambitious professionals like you.

 A Focused Curriculum to Target Your Goals